CLAIRE-Labo/python-ml-research-template/README.md

 ## Overview

-This is a template used for starting python machine learning research projects with hardware acceleration at the EPFL CLAIRe (tentative name) lab.
+This is a template used for starting Python machine-learning research projects with hardware acceleration at the EPFL CLAIRe (tentative name) lab.
 It features and encourages good practices for:

 - Reproducible environments that can be used/deployed on multiple platforms with hardware acceleration.
-  E.g. local computers (macOS + Apple Silicon, WSL + GPU), linux servers (like HaaS at EPFL), the EPFL IC RunAI Kubernetes cluster.
+  E.g. local computers (macOS + Apple Silicon, WSL + GPU), Linux servers (like HaaS at EPFL), the EPFL IC RunAI Kubernetes cluster.
 - Experiment management, tracking, and sharing with [Weights & Biases](https://wandb.ai/site) and [Hydra](https://hydra.cc/).